vivsarraf/Milwaukee-Property-Price-Predictor-Dashboard/README.md

 Execute 'conda create --name milwaukee_env' to create a new conda environment called "milwaukee_env."
 Input 'y' if prompted.
 Execute 'conda env list' to confirm whether the 'milwaukee_env' environment has been successfully created.
 Execute 'conda list' to see the packages already loaded into this environment.
-Execute 'pip install -r requirements.txt' to install all the packages within the requriements.txt file.
+Execute 'pip install -r Requirements.txt' to install all the packages within the requriements.txt file.
 ```
 ## Project Architecture
 ![Architecture - Milwaukee Property Listings Dashboard](<images/Architecture - Milwaukee Property Listings Dashboard.jpg>)